koyo-finance/docs/docs/guide/Locker/Locking.md

 When you set the amount and lock period of your locker you are going to be asked to **approve** the KYO tokens.
 If you don't see a "Approve - _KYO_" button an it says "LOCK" you can skip this section and proceed to [Create locker](#create-locker) section.

 Once you click on approve, your wallet will ask you for transaction confirmation.
-Once transaction goes through, wait for the button to say "LOCK" and proceed with the proces.
+Once transaction goes through, wait for the button to say "LOCK" and proceed with the process.

 <img src="/img/guide/locker/locker-approve.png" alt="Approve KYO" width="500" />